 Three years after the start of the grant period, the project leader shall submit a mandatory report in the form of an oral presentation to the Swedish Research Council.
-The presentation shall focus on the scientific advances that the grant has enabled and how the researcher’s activities have developed, and may result in a review of the amounts for the remaining grant period.
+The description shall focus on the scientific advances that the grant has enabled, and on how the researcher’s work has developed, and may result in a review of the amounts for the remaining grant period.

 Foreign experts are involved in the scientific assessment of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English.

 Sections of the application